L0uko/Salitracker-Tsoha/readme.md

   - The date
   - List of previous exercises
   - Total repetitions per workout / speed
+  - The maximum weight that the user has lifted for every exercise
   - A ready list of motivational quotes that rotate on the main page
   - ability to add your own quotes to the list